mohanraj-Ai/claude-filesystem-mcp/README.md

 ## ⭐ Portfolio Project

-This project is part of my hands-on **Generative AI and Agentic AI portfolio**, demonstrating how AI models can interact with external tools and systems through the **Model Context Protocol**.
+This project is part of my hands-on **Generative AI and Agentic AI portfolio**, demonstrating how AI applications can interact with external tools and systems through the **Model Context Protocol**.

 If you find this project useful, consider giving the repository a ⭐.